 Considering most smartphones have voice search functions, this means billions of people could potentially be using services like Siri and Alexa on a daily basis.

 For marketers, that’s an incredible opportunity, and also an important challenge they must embrace – sooner rather than later.
 Gartner expects many brands will redesign their websites in the next few years to support voice search, as it is expected to deliver a 30% boost to e-commerce revenue.

 If your business is going to keep people engaged in this new era, you must understand how search marketing will evolve.

-5 Ways Voice Search is Changing SEO
+4 Ways Voice Marketing is Changing SEO